I specialize in issues of anxiety, depression, relationship and trauma.

 If you feel worried, fretful, agitated or stressed, you are not alone.
 Anxiety is the number one mental health issue in this country.
 Our lives are fast-paced, work and relationships hold many pressures, and there just isn't enough time.
 But it doesn't have to be so hard.
 I can help you reduce your anxiety by helping you to discover its source, and we can then work with a variety of techniques to help you calm yourself, in a way that is uniquely suited to you as a person.
 My goal is to help you restore a sense of peace and well being to your life.

 Depression and anxiety are frequently intertwined.
 You may feel depressed, lethargic, without a sense of meaning, but there may be an underlying anxiety that needs to be calmed.
-Or you may feel more anxious, but we find an underlying depression.
+Or you may feel more anxious than depressed, but there is an underlying depression.
 Both anxiety and depression bring suffering, and both can be treated very well with psychotherapy.
 Each person's depression is different, and I collaborate with you to find the ways of alleviating depression that meet your unique needs.
 My goal is to help you feel lighter, more joyful, more satisfied.

 Sometimes, anxiety and depression interfere with happiness in a good relationship.